Sikka people

 The Sikka (also Sikkanese, Sika) people are an Indonesian ethnic group native to the region of east central Flores between the Bloh and Napung Rivers.
-In the city of Maumere, the center of the region, Sikka people occupy a separate block.
+In the city of Maumere, the center of the region and capital of the Sikka Regency, Sikka people occupy a separate block.
 The Sikka language, which is a member of the Timor-Ambon languages, is spoken by the Sikka people.
 The Sikka language has at least three recognized dialects, namely Sikka Natar dialect, Sara Krowe dialect and Ata Tana 'Ai or Sara Tana 'Ai dialect.

 History

 Timorese Sika

 A group of mestizo from Sikka and Europeans settled in 1851 as a voluntary recruits from the UK according to Sikka Dili over in Portuguese Timor.
 In that year, the Portuguese government had José Joaquim Lopes de Lima to sign a treaty with the Netherlands concluded that the west of Timor, Flores island and other areas of the Lesser Sunda Islands are ceded to them.
 This agreement was later confirmed by the Treaty of Lisbon in 1859.
 The Sika people are formed in addition to the Bidau and Moradores as one of the three people groups that make up the Portuguese Armed Forces in the colony.
 All three ethnic groups lived in separate districts of the capital.
 As for language they still retained their original Malay language, but later switched to a Creole Portuguese.
 Today they have been absorbed into the same population and do not form their own distinct group anymore.